karjolamit/Radar-Target-Generation-and-Detetction/README.md

 % Operating carrier frequency of Radar fc = 77e9;                   %carrier freq

-% The number of chirps in one sequence.
-Its ideal to have 2^ value for
-% the ease of running the FFTfor Doppler Estimation.
-Nd = 128;                    % No of doppler cells OR No of sent periods
-                             % number of chirps
+Nd = 128;                    % No of doppler cells OR No of sent periods number of chirps

-%The number of samples on each chirp.
-Nr = 1024;                    % for length of time OR no of range cells
+Nr = 1024;                   %The number of samples on each chirp for length of time OR no of range cells

-% Timestamp for running the displacement scenario for every sample on each
-% chirp

-t = linspace(0,Nd*T_chirp,Nr*Nd);        %total time for samples
+t = linspace(0,Nd*T_chirp,Nr*Nd);        % total time for samples

-%Creating the vectors for Tx, Rx and Mix based on the total samples input.
+% Creating the vectors for Tx, Rx and Mix based on the total samples input.

 Tx = zeros(1,length(t));      % transmitted signal
 Rx = zeros(1,length(t));      % received signal
 Mix = zeros(1,length(t));     % beat signal

-%Similar vectors for range_covered and time delay. r_t = zeros(1,length(t));
+% Similar vectors for range_covered and time delay.

+r_t = zeros(1,length(t));
 td = zeros(1,length(t));